NYOA Executive Committee Members 2026

 -

-Monica Camafreita - Membership
+Monica Camafreita - Secretary

 Renowned for her captivating performance and exquisite vocal range, Monica Camafreita is a highly acclaimed Cuban American soprano, who has graced stages across the globe.
 Born and raised in a musically inclined family, Ms. Camafreita discovered her passion for singing at a young age while studying with Oscar Diaz, Jr. with whom she still studies today.
 Her innate talent and dedication led her to pursue formal vocal training, at Manhattan School of Music, where she honed her skills under the guidance of esteemed coaches and mentors such as Mignon Dunn and Neil Rosenshein.
 Throughout her career, Ms. Camafreita has garnered numerous accolades and recognition for her exceptional performances.
 Her ability to convey deep emotions through her voice, combined with her impeccable technique, has captivated audiences and critics alike.